surgura/Dynarray/README.md

 # TODO list
 - Access by array operator.
 Pretty hard, so don't expect this anytime soon.
 - Column-major memory layout.
-I think it's nicer to have the first dimension be layed out as a complete array.
+I think it's nicer to have the first dimension be laid out as a complete array.